Dark matter solution to the $H_{0}$ and $S_{8}$ tensions, and the integrated Sachs-Wolfe void anomaly: Methods

-\section{Model Degeneracies}
+\subsection{Model Degeneracies}

 The \LeDM{} model is defined with the addition of two free parameters, $w_{\rm dm,0}$ which defines the dark matter EoS today (i.e.~at $z=0$) and $\anz$ the scale factor at which the EoS becomes non-zero.
-In Fig.~\ref{fig_w_dm} and \ref{fig_a_nz} we show the angular power spectra of the cosmic microwave background (CMB) temperature, E and B-modes, and lensing potentials for the \LeDM{} model with base parameters (i.e.~those in common with \LCDM{}) fixed to best-fit \LCDM{} P18 constraints.
+In Fig.~\ref{fig_w_dm_a_nz} we show the angular power spectra of the CMB temperature, E and B-modes, and lensing potentials for the \LeDM{} model with base parameters (i.e.~those in common with \LCDM{}) fixed to best-fit \LCDM{} P18 constraints.
 In Fig.~\ref{fig_pk_wdm_anz} we show the power spectra at redshift $z=0$ with base parameters fixed to best-fit \LCDM{}.
-In Fig.~\ref{fig_w_dm} and \ref{fig_pk_wdm_anz} the analytical angular and 3D power spectra are shown as a function of $w_{\rm dm,0}$ varying between $-1$ and $0.3$, and $\anz=0.5$.
-Similarly, In Fig.~\ref{fig_a_nz} and \ref{fig_pk_wdm_anz} the analytical angular and 3D power spectra are shown as a function of $\anz$ varying between $0.2$ and $0.9$, and $w_{\rm dm,0}=-0.2$.
+In Fig.~\ref{fig_w_dm_a_nz} and \ref{fig_pk_wdm_anz} the analytical angular and 3D power spectra are shown as a function of $w_{\rm dm,0}$ varying between $-1$ and $0.3$ with $\anz=0.5$ and separately as a function of $\anz$ varying between $0.2$ and $0.9$ with $w_{\rm dm,0}=-0.2$.

 We see that smaller $w_{\rm dm,0}$ and $\anz$ lead to a very similar dampening effect on the power spectra, a shift to the right in the temperature and E-mode angular auto/cross correlation, and an amplification to the B-mode and lensing auto/cross-correlations.
 At low-$\ell$ we see a modest increase to the temperature autocorrelation (highlighted in the inset plots), this is caused by larger ISW in these models.
 These figures illustrate the strong degeneracy between these two parameters and that cosmological probes will be much more sensitive to $w_{\rm dm,0}$ than $\anz$.
 For this reason we fix $\anz$ to $0.5$ in our analysis.